 Installing a UV water purifier is relatively easy, and most people should be capable of doing it themselves.
 However, if you’re physically unable to do the job, or you just don’t want to, you can hire a professional plumber or handyman to handle the installation process on your behalf.

-Should a UV filter be before or after filter?
+Should a UV filter be before or after a filter

 You should locate your ultraviolet system downstream of any whole-house filtration system.
 This means your water source will be greatly improved in quality by the time it reaches your UV filter, and will contain fewer contaminants that could potentially shield the microorganisms from the UV light and reduce the effectiveness of purification.